 It’s quite easy for Americans to get Thailand visas because of the good relationship between Thailand and America.

-As long as you have a passport that is valid for at least 6 months, an empty visa page, a clean history, and all required documents, you shouldn’t have any problems in getting a visa.
+As long as you have a passport that is valid for at least 6 months, two empty visa pages that are blank on both sides, a clean history, and all required documents, you shouldn’t have any problems in getting a visa.